-Being fond of this culture (and it is not an accident that I call it culture) pushed me to experimenting.
-I’ve tried pretty much every technique that I could think of (with varying success) and that is how I’ve experienced not only the bright side of Kanban, but also its dark one.
+Being fond of this culture (and it is not an accident that I call it culture) pushed me to experiment.
+I’ve tried pretty much every technique that I could think of (with varying success) and that is how I’ve experienced not only the bright side of Kanban but also its dark one.

 Freedom vs. Chaos

 Kanban is simple.
 In fact, it is probably the simplest method of this kind, at least to my knowledge (simple is not to be mistaken with intuitive or easy).
 This makes it very light to start, but also quick to fail with.

 For that reason, almost everyone who practices Kanban accompanies it with a bunch of techniques borrowed from more prescriptive frameworks or processes.
 I will share what we do at Kanbanize in a separate article, but my point is that each team or company should think of a more structured way to approach Kanban.

 Humans vs. Robots

 This one is probably the most dangerous of the three pitfalls that I am touching on today.
 Kanban started in manufacturing as a simple signaling mechanism between workers.
 It cares to provide the right amount of parts at the right time and does not necessarily care about your emotions.

 To mitigate the risks mentioned above – be a great manager.
-Talk to your people a lot, feel their pain and be their support.
+Respect the people in your team, talk to them a lot, feel their pain and be their support.
 This will be hard at times because they will be simply whining about stuff, but if you make them feel miserable by applying the “stupid manufacturing methods” to their creative work, it is also your job to comfort them.

 Starting Small vs. Big Bang

-This is where thousands of managers, teams and companies fail every day.
+This is where thousands of managers, teams, and companies fail every day.
 There’s a principle in Lean to start with something small that is good enough to be shown to customers, but it is pretty counter-intuitive, because you may not want to show a piece of your work that is far from finished and probably quite ugly.

-The question is whether your customer would buy the space ship and does it make sense to build one for them if they only wanted a motor cycle?
-Even if they wanted a space ship, do you know what they wanted exactly?
+The question is whether your customer would buy the spaceship and does it make sense to build one for them if they only wanted a motorcycle?
+Even if they wanted a spaceship, do you know what they wanted exactly?
 Probably not.